newodahs/aws-mfa-update/README.md

 -baseProfile=<profileName> - Name of the profile in the config file to find the mfa_serial entry to use
                             -> Assumes 'default' if not provided
+                            -> Will recurse on source_profile if mfa_serial is not found up to 6 times

 -authProfile=<profileName> - Name of the profile to store the temporary authentication credentials to
                             -> If not provided a profile named 'mfa' is assumed as the target